Chymyst/chymyst-core/docs/chymyst05.md

 A basic asynchronous task is to start a long background job and get notified when it is done.

-A chemical model is easy to invent: The reaction needs no data to start (the calculation can be inserted directly in the reaction body).
+A chemical model is easy to invent: the reaction needs no data to start (the calculation can be inserted directly in the reaction body).
 So we define a reaction with a single non-blocking input molecule that carries a `Unit` value.
 The reaction will consume the molecule, do the long calculation, and then inject a `finished(...)` molecule that carries the result value on it.